IXOPAY Review

 Pricing Details

 IXOPAY now offers three tiers: Starter, Growth, and Enterprise.
-The Starter and Growth packages are newer additions post-TokenEx merger — specific pricing for these tiers is not publicly listed.
+The Starter and Growth packages are newer additions post-TokenEx merger.
+Specific pricing for these tiers is not publicly listed.
 The Enterprise tier remains the primary iGaming-relevant option.
 The routing fee runs 0.1-0.5% per transaction on top of whatever your connected PSPs charge.
 Setup fee starts at $5k and goes up based on customization, white-label branding and integration complexity.
 Monthly fees are custom.
-Minimum volume for Enterprise is $1M+ per month.
+Minimum volume for Enterprise is $500k+ per month.
 Contract locks you in for 12 months.
 The total cost of running payments through IXOPAY is the routing fee plus all PSP acquiring fees plus scheme fees plus interchange.
 If your connected PSP charges 1.5% and IXOPAY adds 0.3%, you're at 1.8% before interchange.
 On $2M monthly volume that's roughly $6,000 in orchestration fees alone, on top of $30,000+ to your acquirers.
 Finera charges 0.1-0.5% routing with no contract lock-in.
 Primer charges 0.2-0.6% with no setup fee.
 Corefy charges 0.2-0.7% with no lock-in and $250k minimum.
-Based on current market data, April 2026.

 Negotiation Tips